This 1965 Beef Stroganoff Recipe Is Cozy Weeknight Comfort Food at Its Best

 How long does beef stroganoff last in the fridge?

 Store leftover stroganoff in an airtight container for up to 3 days in the refrigerator.
 Keep it separate from any noodles or rice for best results.
-The sauce may thicken as it sits, so add a splash of beef broth when reheating to bring back that silky consistency.
+The sauce may thicken as it sits, so add a bit of beef broth when reheating to bring back that silky consistency.

-Why does this recipe use tomato paste?
+Why does this Beef Stroganoff recipe use tomato paste?

-The tablespoon of tomato paste adds umami depth and a subtle tang that balances the rich sour cream sauce.
+The tablespoon of tomato paste adds depth and a subtle tang that balances the rich sour cream sauce.
 It's a common ingredient in authentic beef stroganoff recipes and helps create that complex, savory flavor that makes people ask for seconds.
 You won't taste tomato specifically, it just makes everything taste more intensely beefy and delicious.

-Can I make this in a slow cooker?
+Can I make this beef stroganoff recipe in a slow cooker?

-Yes, brown the beef and vegetables as directed on the stovetop first, then transfer everything except the sour cream to your slow cooker.
+Yes!
+Brown the beef and vegetables as directed on the stovetop first, then transfer everything except the sour cream to your slow cooker.
 Add the stock and tomato paste, cover, and cook on low for 4 hours.
 During the last 15 minutes of cooking, stir in the sour cream and sherry.
 The beef will be even more tender with this method.

 Classic beef stroganoff with tender sirloin strips and mushrooms in creamy sauce served over egg noodles on a white plate